Chapter 1 Getting started with R

 load("Data/anes2020.Rda") #This is how I am loading some data that I will use later.

-Be sure to include the “” around the name and location of the dataset.
-The comment is not necessary, but it is there for your reference.
+Be sure to include the "" around the name and location of the dataset.
+The comment (following the #) is not necessary, but it is there for your reference.
 So, at this point you should have two lines of script.
 To run this script, you must first select it, by highlighting it with your cursor.
 Then, you can either click the little run button circled below or you can hit Cntl-Enter in a PC or Command-Enter on a Mac.

 Once you run this script, you should see a new object in your environment: anes2020 (if that didn’t work for you, see section 1.6.
 This is a dataframe – a collection of vectors that are combined to give us a lot of interesting information.
 In this case, this dataframe tells us about a survey of residents of the United States from 2020.
 We will look more at this in future weeks.
 Save your R script, and be sure that you save changes to this project.